Try our self employed business insurance and see how much you could save.

 That can include claims made against the policyholder even if the incident giving rise to the claim happened before the current policy start date.

 The caveat is that a claims made basis policy must be active when a claim is made.
-If a claim is made after the policyholder cancelled or let their policy expire, there is no cover.
+There is no cover if a claim is made after the policyholder cancels or lets their policy expire.

-In the UK a good example of a claims made basis policy is professional indemnity insurance.
-One of the most required covers by self employed professionals or businesses that lend their expertise and skills to solve their clients problems.
+An excellent example of a claims made basis policy in the UK is professional indemnity insurance - one of the most required covers by self-employed professionals or businesses that lend their expertise and skills to solve their client's problems.

 What about claims resulting from past work?